ryanabx/simple-ssg/docs/templating.md

 ```

 This template contains two macros, the `<!-- {TABLE_OF_CONTENTS} -->` macro which provides a simple bulleted list of all the page links for your static site, and `<!-- {CONTENT} -->`, which is where the output of the Markdown and Djot converters goes.

+## Built-in Templates

+There is currently one built-in template: `github-markdown`.
+Use the `-t` option to specify this template.
+You may also use `-t force-none` to force a blank page without a template!